abinash-behera/CodePrep/OOPS Basics/README.md

 Abstract | Interface
 -------- | ---------
-Abstract class can have abstract and non-abstract methods. | Interface can have only abstract methods.
+Abstract class can have abstract and non-abstract methods. | Interface can have only abstract methods (except for [static and default methods](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html)).
-Abstract class doesn't support multiple inheritance. | Interface supports multiple inheritance.
 Abstract class can have final, non-final, static and non-static variables. | Interface has only static and final variables.
-Abstract class can have static methods, main method and constructor. | Interface can't have static methods, main method or constructor.
 Abstract class can provide the implementation of interface. | Interface can't provide the implementation of abstract class.
-The abstract keyword is used to declare abstract class. | The interface keyword is used to declare interface.

 ## Package

 Package is similar to a folder in an Operating System.
 It provides a namespace to organize related classes and interfaces.

 ## Composition
-* #### Is-a
+* Is-a
-* #### Has-a
+* Has-a